 |3||BSBWRT401 - Write complex documents|

-NOTE: Students are only required to enrol into three units for the residential school and are able to enrol at a later time in the remaining units in the qualification to complete these online.
+NOTE: Students are only required to enrol into three units for the residential school and are able to enrol at a later time in the remaining units in the qualification to complete the remaining units online.

 Once enrolled in the unit/s each term, students are provided with access to their online resources.
 These include readings, assessment, templates, case studies, videostreams, forums and online collaboration tools.